offsec64/freakbotAI/README.md

 This project can be run off 1 physical server, though it is not recommended.
 Recommended setup is with 2 seperate servers, both existing inside of a DMZ VLAN for security reasons.

-Server 1:
+**Server 1:**
 - Ollama server running on port 11435 proxied to port 80 with nginx

-Server 2:
+**Server 2:**
 - MySQL server (can be hosted on a third server if you wish)
 - Web server to host the bot and webpage.
-Traffic should br proxied through something like Cloudflare Tunnels
+Traffic should be proxied through something like Cloudflare Tunnels

 ## Files:
 - **dblog.py** - Database logging tool.
 Retreives data from Steam and adds it to a mySQL database.
 Use cron in the prod enviroment to run every hour.